ML4chemArg/Intro-to-Machine-Learning-in-Chemistry/Workshop Code of Conduct.md

-# Workshop Code of Conduct
+# Workshop Covenant Code of Conduct

 ## Our Pledge